SalesforceCloudServices/ltng-support-comp-validation/README.md

 ...

-Thats it, you can now open the org, and find the 'ticket' object in the 'all tabs' search.
+Thats it, you can now open the org, and find the 'Comp.
+Validation Demo' app in the 'all tabs' search.

 	sfdx force:org:open -u [[orgAlias]]

-# Bit more detail...

-@TODO

-## Component

-@TODO